halderavik/followup_ques_AI/API.md

       "type": "reason"
     },
     {
-      "text": "Can you give examples of when time management and communication issues arise?", "type": "example"
+      "text": "Can you tell me more about your time management and communication challenges?", "type": "elaboration"
     },
     {
       "text": "How do these challenges impact your work performance and team dynamics?",